JanNeuendorf/SVC16/README.md

 The instructions have the form `opcode arg1 arg2 arg3`.

 In the following table, all instructions are listed. `@arg1` refers to the value at the memory address `arg1`.
-If the opcode is greater than 15, ***and the code is run***, the system will abort.

 > [!NOTE]
 > You can have data blobs in the binary that does not correspond with the opcodes.
 > This is fine **until and unless** you explicitly try to run this blob of data as code.

-When the instruction pointer advances, it does so by four positions.

 | Opcode | Name      | Advances   | Effect                                                                       |
 | ------ | --------- | ---------- | ---------------------------------------------------------------------------- |